freelunchtheorem/Conditional_Density_Estimation/README.md

 Prior to running experiments, set your Weights & Biases API key so wandb logging works (`export WANDB_API_KEY=<your-key>` or configure it via `wandb login` for online runs).
 You can store that key in a `.env` file (`WANDB_API_KEY=…`) and source it before launch.
 The tracking helpers also write CSV/PD outputs into `wandb/` when enabled.

 If you already have a PyTorch environment, you can install the package with `pip install cde`; the runtime expects the usual scientific stack (`numpy`, `scipy`, `pandas`, `matplotlib`) and `ml_logger`.
-## Documentation and paper
+## Paper
-See the documentation [here](https://freelunchtheorem.github.io/Conditional_Density_Estimation).
 A paper on best practices and benchmarks on conditional density estimation with neural networks that makes extensive use of this library can be found [here](https://arxiv.org/abs/1903.00954).

 ## Usage
 The following code snipped holds an easy example that demonstrates how to use the cde package.